 A: All full-time Mathematics and Statistics staff have consulting hours when they are available to help you if you have problems with the course material.
 Staff be will happy to help you if they are lecturing or tutoring the course in which the problems lie.
 For First Year courses, lists of consulting times of relevant staff will be available from about Week 3.
-There is also a Student Support Scheme (run by senior students) which provides tutoring for struggling first year students.
+There is also a Mathematics Drop-in Centre (run by senior students) which provides tutoring for struggling first year students.
 For higher year courses, contact your tutor or the lecturer.
 Part-time and casual staff are usually not available for consulting.

 Q: When can I access the my UNSW Moodle page for my course?